 Beyond the academic benefits of studying literature, there is one more very fundamental reason to read the great books.
 Solzhenitsyn had it right when he spoke of literature as “living memory.”
 When your student reads and writes about one of the classic literary works of Western civilization, he or she becomes part of a great conversation about ideas that has been carried on, generation after generation.

 We’ve added a new free resource to the Excellence in Literature website!
 It’s a Chart of Literary Periods that I think you’ll find useful.
-I will be the first to admit it is not yet exhaustive—I am likely to add more at some point, but I think it will be helpful as it is now.
+I will be the first to admit it is not yet exhaustive — I am likely to add more at some point, but it’s a start.
 I hope you enjoy it!